Let’s not beat around the bush – New York is the most exciting city that I have ever visited.

 They have done a magnificent job of honouring those who lost their lives in the 9/11 attacks on the World Trade Centre.
-The scale of the memorial is immense, yet heartening and within those great spaces you feel the intimacy of the occasion.
+The scale of the memorial is immense, yet heartening and within those great spaces, you feel the intimacy of the occasion.
 Outside, New York is a cacophony of sounds and mashing of human interaction.
-Inside the 9/11 Memorial and Museum it is quiet and contemplative.
+Inside the 9/11 Memorial and Museum, it is quiet and contemplative.
 Sad and, occasionally horrific.

 As fabulous as New York is, my visit to the 9/11 Memorial and Museum left the biggest impression on me.
-The reason being that it reminded me that New Yorkers are one of a kind.
+The reason is that it reminded me that New Yorkers are one of a kind.
 Outwardly, they appear to be brash.
 You can tell the New Yorkers because they walk the streets with a purpose.
 The attack on the World Trade Centre was the worst thing that has happened to New York, yet the response of its citizens was heroic, with hundreds responding, with no thought of their personal danger, simply to try to help their fellow New Yorkers.
 This terrible event proved that New Yorkers have soul, courage and concern.
 9/11 defines all that is magnificent about the citizens of this fabulous city.